Frequently Asked Questions

 and are for experimental use only.

-We have abandoned any plans to certify the CoolJugs conversion
+We have put our plans to certify the CoolJugs conversion on

-until such time as we can establish an economically viable demand
+hold until such time as we can establish an economically viable

-in the certified aircraft market.
-About 2 years ago the FAA announced
+demand in the certified aircraft market.
+Several years ago,

-which require more than double the legally defined testing requirements
+for piston engines that require more than double the legally

-These additional burdens plus the fact that each and every aircraft
+burdens plus the fact that each and every aircraft installation

 makes it economically impossible to produce a certified version